cloudspannerecosystem/autoscaler/README.md

 instance's workload changes, Cloud Spanner does *not* automatically adjust the number of nodes in the instance.

-The Cloud Spanner Autoscaler monitors your instances and automatically adds or removes nodes to ensure that they stay within the [recommended maximums for CPU utilization][spanner-max-cpu] and the [recommended limit for storage per node][spanner-max-storage].
+The Autoscaler monitors your instances and automatically adds or removes nodes to ensure that they stay within the [recommended maximums for CPU utilization][spanner-max-cpu] and the [recommended limit for storage per node][spanner-max-storage].
 Note that the